 Chappaqua is a very small town located in the state of New York.
 With a population of 1,469 people and three constituent neighborhoods, Chappaqua is the 655th largest community in New York.

 Chappaqua home prices are not only among the most expensive in New York, but Chappaqua real estate also consistently ranks among the most expensive in America.

 Chappaqua is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chappaqua is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Chappaqua who work in management occupations (24.39%), healthcare (14.10%), and sales jobs (11.33%).

 Of important note, Chappaqua is also a town of artists.
 Chappaqua has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Chappaqua’s character.

-Chappaqua is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Chappaqua is a great place for families with children to consider.
+First of all, many other families with children live here, making Chappaqua a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Chappaqua has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Chappaqua’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Even though Chappaqua is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.